emmayint/Uber/README.md

 #### Nice to have features
-1. Users shall login with facebook account
+1. Users shall login with google account
 2. Riders shall be able to rate each other. (done)
 3. Users shall be able to create and view profile pics.
-4. Riders shall receive push nitifications after their request is accpeted
+4. Riders shall receive push notifications after their request is accepted.

 ## Milestone 3
 ### Prototype - see file "Milestone 3 prototype" in repo